COx2/JUCE_JAPAN_DEMO/README.md

 The JUCE JAPAN DEMO is demo projects correspondig to the book "JUCE JAPAN".

-JUCE JAPAN is a textbook for learning developing audio plugin with JUCE.
+JUCE JAPAN is a textbook for learning audio plugin development with JUCE.
 [Amazon Kindle Store](https://www.amazon.co.jp/dp/B01HSEBPKO)

 ![img](./img/JACKET.PNG)